Iran entrenched on its border creates nightmare scenario for Israel

 News Analysis

-TEL AVIV, Israel — Monday's missile strikes targeting a Syrian air base highlight the nightmare scenario Israel is facing: arch-enemy Iran entrenching on the other side of its border.
+TEL AVIV — The missile strikes targeting a Syrian air base on Monday highlight the nightmare scenario Israel is facing: arch-enemy Iran entrenching on the other side of its border.

 Russia blamed Israel for the pre-dawn strike in Homs province.
 Two U.S. officials later confirmed to NBC News that Israel fired the missiles after informing Washington.
 Israel did not comment on the strikes, which a London-based monitoring group says killed 14 people, including Iranians.